 Our Yoga retreat unfortunately has to come to an end even though you could probably stay for another few weeks just taking it all in.
 Next on the Program is a day trip to the Instagram famous Nusa Penida.
 The beaches and the views on this tiny island just off the Bali coast are incredible and make sure to have your camera handy!

-A community river cleanup organization was launched in 2019 with the mission to protect Bali’s waterways via mass river cleanups and development of affordable and replicable trash barrier solutions to prevent plastics from entering the ocean.
-Thanks to strong community involvement, the organisation hosts weekly cleanups that receive up to 200 volunteers, always adhering to relevant safety protocols.
+A community river cleanup organization was launched in 2019 with the mission to protect Bali’s waterways via mass river cleanups and the development of affordable and replicable trash barrier solutions to prevent plastics from entering the ocean.
+Thanks to strong community involvement, the organization hosts weekly cleanups that receive up to 200 volunteers, always adhering to relevant safety protocols.
 The project's main objective is to install TrashBarriers on the island of Bali to protect and maintain Balinese subaks (traditional Balinese irrigation channels), small streams and rivers up to 20m wide.
-We will become clean up warriors for a time here on Bali.
+We will become clean-up warriors for a time here in Bali.

 Villa Kitty officially began life as a refuge for Bali’s destitute cats and kittens in 2011.
 Today, it is a busy, colourful and ordered village where the disadvantaged feline, and yes, canine residents are honoured, treated, loved and ultimately adopted.
 We will spend the day here helping the staff to care for these abandoned cats.

 Unfortunately the time has come to leave this amazing place and we will spend the last day reminiscing on our incredible time here.
 We hope you will have enjoyed taking a break from life, learned about yourselves and also developed an appreciation to take time to gain fulfilling experiences.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.